Automattic/vip-actions/npm-publish/README.md

 This action will publish a GitHub repository to npm using GitHub Actions and is designed to work in tandem with the [npm-prepare-release](../npm-prepare-release/README.md) action.
 It is compatible with GitHub's Branch Protection.

 The `npm-prepare-release` action is meant to be called first and will create a pull request.
 The `npm-publish` action is meant to be called automatically once the pull request is merged.
-It will publish to npm after running light validation (verify the pull request contains only certain changes, running `npm test`, and more), publish to npm, create a new GitHub release and add a tag.
-Finally, it will create a pull request to upgrade to the next develop version, which is assigned to the original caller of `npm-prepare-release` to review and merge.
+It will publish to npm after running light validation (verify the pull request contains only expected changes, running `npm test`, and more), publish to npm, create a new GitHub release and add a version tag to the repository.
+Finally, it will create a pull request to upgrade to the next develop version, which is assigned to the user who merged the first pull request.

 ## Inputs